fflowio/mobile_game/README.md

 The images we're using come in sets of 4, so a set in the game will have a maximum size of 4.

-Let's start with the basics: if the set size is 0, the new card can go in it.
-If it's 4, the new card can't.
-If it has 1,2, or 3 cards, you need some more logic, which you'll add soon.
-For now, just add a debug statement.
+Let's start with the basics: if the set is empty, the new card can go in it.
+If it has reached 4, and is full, the new card can't be added.
+If the set has 1,2, or 3 cards, you need some more logic, which you'll add soon.
+For now, just add a debug statement as a reminder.

 Add a new cardCanGoInSet() method near the selectCard() method, that works out whether a set is full or empty: